 The physical examination has played a vital role in patient care for millennia and should continue to do so even in the face of technological advances.
 Over the past forty years, multiple studies in various clinical settings have demonstrated that history and physical alone allow physicians to arrive at the correct diagnosis a great majority of the time.
 In almost all other circumstances, the information gained at the bedside allows the clinician to utilize clinical reasoning to judiciously order and interpret tests to make diagnoses.
 Given the recent emphasis on medical cost containment, patient safety, and access to services, bedside diagnostics remain inexpensive, widely available, and carry little risk of adverse effects.

-Legend

-Figures 1-4.
-Drawings from history of medicine.

-Figure 1: Galen of Pergamon (AD 129–199), a prominent ancient physician, surgeon, and philosopher.

-Figure 2.
-Giovanni Battista Morgagni (1682 –1771), one of the founders of pathological anatomy, studied the relationship between clinical signs and postmortem discoveries.

-Figure 3.
-Leopold Auenbrugger (1722-1809), an Austrian physician who invented medical percussion as a diagnostic technique.

-Figure 4.
-Rene Theophile Hyacinthe Laënnec (1781–1826), a French physician who invented the stethoscope.
+Figures and legends

-Figure: 5.
-A photograph of a patient in a magnetic resonance imaging (MRI) scanner.
+Figure 1: A photograph of a patient in a magnetic resonance imaging (MRI) scanner.

-Figure 6-8.
-Dermatologic findings.

-Photos of classic skin findings that point strongly to specific disease states:

-Figure 6.
-Psoriasis

-Figure 7.
-Vitiligo

-Figure 8.
-Lyme disease

-Figure 9.: Ordering tests using Electronic Medical Records (EMR).
+Figure 2: Ordering tests using Electronic Medical Records (EMR).
 A photograph of a clinician selecting tests to order in EMR.

-Figure 10.: Importance of touch.
+Figure 3: Importance of touch.
 Photo of a clinician with a reassuring hand on a patient’s hand during physical exam.